mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 The principle of scarcity states that people assign more value to opportunities when they are less available.
 In other words, things seem more valuable to us when their availability is limited.
 This bias stems from the basic human tendency to shun losses.

-“Limited Time, Going Fast”—is the most common punchline at a shopping store that artificially or naturally drives scarcity.
+“Limited Time, Going Fast”-is the most common punchline at a shopping store that artificially or naturally drives scarcity.

 In the environment of artificial scarcity, certain resources may not be limited.
 It is manipulating the perception of people about certain resources which may not really be scarce.
 That’s where psychology of scarcity bias comes into picture.